milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 To help people remember places they’ve been

-People can choose to go back in time and remember places they go with their devices with Timeline.
+People can choose to go back in time and remember places they go with their signed-in devices with Timeline.
 Timeline is a Google Account setting that creates a map of the places you’ve been and the routes you’ve taken on each of your devices.
 If you choose to use Timeline, your devices’ precise locations are regularly saved to a personal map and your devices, including when you don’t have Google apps open.
 This information can be viewed and deleted anytime in Timeline.

 To help people find things faster and get more helpful results

-Web & App Activity, for example, is a Google account setting that lets people save their activity data and associated information like location, so they can make their experience more personalized when they are signed in across Google services.
-For example, Search might show results that are relevant to a general area you’ve searched from in the past.
+Search Services History, for example, is a Google account setting that lets signed-in users save activity and associated information like location from services like Search, Maps, and Shopping.
+When your Personalized Recommendations in Search services setting is on, these services may provide results, curated feeds, and AI responses that are relevant to a general area you’ve searched from in the past.

 To show more relevant ads